 Months of entry

-This interdisciplinary MSc programme will provide you with the skills, knowledge and expertise to become a practitioner in nanoscience, whether in industry or academia.
-The programme provides innovative and novel training, and will support you in the next phase of your career.
-To date, all of our graduates have been successful in obtaining either a PhD place or full-time employment.
-Just over fifty per cent have taken up PhD places in Bristol, other leading UK universities or in top universities around the world.
+This interdisciplinary programme will provide you with the skills, knowledge and expertise to become a practitioner in nanoscience, whether in industry or academia.
+As of 2016, all of our graduates have successfully progressed to full-time employment or further study, with just over 50 per cent obtaining PhD places in Bristol and other leading universities worldwide.

-The programme has been designed to provide feedback on both technical and professional skills, including research skills, presenting, writing, teamwork, creativity and entrepreneurship.
+Throughout the programme you will have opportunities to further your technical and professional development in research skills, effective presentations, scientific writing, teamwork, creativity and entrepreneurship.

 Qualification and course duration